finbourne/luminesce-sdk-csharp/sdk/docs/SqlBackgroundExecutionApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlBackgroundExecutionApi>();
             var executionId = "executionId_example";  // string | ExecutionId returned when starting the query
-            var buildFromLogs = true;  // bool? | Should the response state be build from query logs if missing from the shared-db-state?
-False will mean `404 Not Found` in cases where it was a real query but has passed its `keepForSeconds`  since the query completed (as well as 'this was not a query at all' of course) (optional)  (default to true)
+            var buildFromLogs = false;  // bool? | Should the response state be build from query logs if missing from the shared-db-state?
+Deprecated.
+Regardless of the value here it is now the case that:   False [and now even True] will mean `404 Not Found` in cases where it was a real query but has passed its `keepForSeconds`  since the query completed (as well as 'this was not a query at all' of course) (optional)  (default to false)

             try
             {